svbygoibear/go-deps-with-glide/readme.md

 ### IDE Specific Settings
 #### IntelliJ Idea
 All explanations up until this point has been done with terminal in mind.
-It is possible to set up this project in Intellij as well (if it does not work out of the box).
+It is possible to set up this project in IntelliJ as well.
+Follow the steps outlined by the [go-lang-idea-plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin/wiki/Documentation#setting-up-the-go-sdk).

 ## Using Project
 After cloning this repository, you'll need to make sure that: